marcinduma/LABDCN-2542/docs/LAB_access-RDP.md

 - Private intrastructure on-prem

 You will have access to Cisco dCloud Workstation, where you will be able to open WEB GUI to:

-- Cisco Nexus Dashboard/NDO
+- Cisco Nexus Dashboard/NDO onprem
 - Cisco APIC onprem
-- Cisco Nexus Controller - AWS
+- Cisco Network Controller (CNC) - hosted in AWS

 ## 2. VPN connection to dCloud infrastructure